jaredandreatta/MinesProjects/README.md

 ### - EENG521 - Numerical Optimization (Python)
 ### - MATH531 - Linear Model Theory (Python and R)

-### I also published my work online for a course in time series econometrics, which can be found [here](https://jaredandreatta.github.io/TimeSeriesJupyterBook/intro.html).
+### I also published my work online for a course in time series econometrics (EBGN594), which can be found [here](https://jaredandreatta.github.io/TimeSeriesJupyterBook/intro.html).